Complexlity/immutable-planner-app/README.md

 }
 ```

-You could then de-structure the object to get the nickname and the email
+You could then de-structure the object to get the nickname and the email.

 ```js
 const email = userInfo.email